Explore the best bars in Asheville, NC – including rooftop, wine, and LGBTQ+ bars – perfect for any mood.

 9. Rankin Vault Cocktail Lounge

 Which Asheville bar was voted “best burger in Asheville” for 5+ years in a row?
 Rankin Vault Cocktail Lounge in Downtown Asheville.
-(We also love Baby Bull and The Malvern.)
+(We also love Baby Bull.)

 The Vault Burger is their award-winning patty.